angelsolaorbaiceta/inkunitsJS/README.md

 # InkUnits
 Smart unit conversion engine written in TypeScript.
+_InkUnits_ has no external dependencies and is very small in size.

 **InkUnits** can understand compound units and figure out the right conversion factor.